 Validation

-validate() evaluates all field rules together and short-circuits with a 422 response if any fail.
-You can validate JSON body fields, query parameters, and path parameters.
+Both evaluate all rules in a block together and short-circuit with a 422 response if any fail.

 Pipeline Position

-Section titled “Pipeline Position”validate() is only available on HttpStream — the stream type you receive at the start of a handler.
-As soon as you call any transformation step (map, flatMap, blockingMap, blockingFlatMap, asyncMap, …), the stream is downgraded to an HttpMapStream, which does not expose validate().
+Section titled “Pipeline Position”validateHttp() is only available on HttpStream — the stream type you receive at the start of an HTTP handler or filter.
+As soon as you call any transformation step (map, flatMap, blockingMap, blockingFlatMap, asyncMap, …), the stream type widens to LuxisStream and validateHttp() is no longer accessible.
+The base validate() still works after transformations, but it cannot reach query or path parameters because it has no HttpSession.

-In practice this means validation must run before any other pipeline step.
-It can only be used on the first step(s) of the pipeline.
-You may chain multiple validate() calls together, and you may combine them with requireJwt(), but once you transform the request you can no longer add validation.
+In practice this means HTTP-aware validation must run before any other pipeline step.
+You may chain multiple validateHttp() calls together, and you may combine them with requireJwt(), but once you transform the request you can no longer use validateHttp().

-Section titled “Basic Validation”Inside a validate() block, use field() for body fields, queryParam() for query string parameters, and pathParam() for path parameters:
+Section titled “Basic Validation”Inside a validateHttp() block, use field() for body fields, queryParam() for query string parameters, and pathParam() for path parameters:

 Section titled “Nested Objects”Nested objects use a field overload that takes a validation block for the nested type.
 The block is only evaluated when the nested value is non-null, and error keys are prefixed with the parent field name: